 Gift cards in the Australian market

-On 6 July 2012 the Hon David Bradbury MP, released the CCAAC final report on Gift cards in the Australian market.
+On 6 July 2012 the CCAAC final report on Gift cards in the Australian market was released

 Gift cards are a market response to a consumer demand.
 On the whole, consumers benefit when giving and receiving gift cards.
 CCAAC encourages industry to develop and promote industry best practices when issuing gift cards.